Playchoice's ultimate activity book collection Download activity book

 • Gets really fun with more expansions

-Assembly parts are easy to put together, but allow for a deeper level of creativity and thinking to do with your child.
+Assembly parts are obvious to put together but allow for a deeper level of creativity and thinking to do with your bright 10-year-old.
+The ease of use does suffer a bit, but that is made up for in play value with an open-ended platform.

-They can even customize the robot with Makeblock extensions and legos as they evolve in the Arduino open source ecosystem so they can create the robot of their dreams!
+The core robot is a simple two-wheeled vehicle with a cute smiling face that is controlled via an app.
+You can choose simple games like balloon bursting or soccer and sumo – each requires fun programming goals.
+Kids can even customize the robot with Makeblock extensions and LEGOs as they develop in the Arduino open source ecosystem so they can create the robot of their dreams!
+This makes it very versatile and gives great replayability.

 Product image